Cat anatomy: Scruff

 The particularly loose skin at the back of the neck is known as the scruff, and is the area by which a mother cat grips her kittens to carry them.
 As a result, cats tend to become quiet and passive when gripped there.
 This behavior also extends into adulthood, when a male will grab the female by the scruff to immobilize her while he mounts, and to prevent her from running away as the mating process takes place.

 This technique can be useful when attempting to treat or move an uncooperative cat; however, since an adult cat is heavier than a kitten, a pet cat should never be carried by the scruff, but should instead have its weight supported at the rump and hind legs, and at the chest and front paws.

-Primordial pouches
+Primordial pouch

-Some cats share common traits due to heredity.
-One of those is the primordial pouch, sometimes referred to as "spay sway" by owners who notice it once the cat has been spayed or neutered.
+The primordial pouch, sometimes referred to as "spay sway" by owners who notice it once the cat has been spayed or neutered, is hereditary in some cats.
 It is located on a cat's belly.
 Its appearance is similar to a loose flap of skin that might occur if the cat had been overweight and had then lost weight.
 It provides a little extra protection against kicks, which are common during cat fights as a cat will try to rake with its rear claws.
 In wild cats, the ancestors of domesticated felines, this pouch appears to be present to provide extra room in case the animal has the opportunity to eat a large meal and the stomach needs to expand.
 This stomach pouch also allows the cat to bend and expand, allowing for faster running and higher jumping.